-You should have already downloaded the starter project in the previous steps of the tutorial.
+You should have already downloaded the Starter Project in the previous steps of the tutorial.
 If you downloaded the Starter Project as a zip, unzip

-SatisfactoryModLoader-sml-dev.zip of you downloaded a development build) to get the starter project files.
+SatisfactoryModLoader-master.zip to get the Starter Project files.
 If you’re having issues extracting the zip, try using another zip extracting software such as 7zip or WinRAR.

 You should strongly consider using version control software such as Git, to manage your mod’s files, but doing so is outside the scope of this tutorial.
 If you choose to do this, the plugin folder that you create later will serve as your repo folder.
-You may wish to clone the starer project repo as opposed to using the downloaded zip.
+You may wish to clone the Starter Project repo as opposed to using the downloaded zip.

-You can use this starer project for developing multiple mods, since each mod will be its own separate plugin folder within this project.
+You can use this Starter Project for developing multiple mods at once, since each mod will be its own separate Plugin folder within the project.

 SML-Shipping-Dev-Win64 folder to whatever you like.

 Wwise is an audio and sound system used by Satisfactory, and setting it up is required to get your modding environment working.
 Setting up Wwise can be difficult, but we’ll walk through the steps here.
 Be sure to follow only the steps listed here - Wwise will often present you with lots of additional messages that looks like errors or warnings but can be safely ignored.

 If part of the setup process fails for you, it is most likely this step.
 If you have errors completing the setup process, come back to here and make sure you followed these steps correctly.

 Start the Wwise launcher that you installed earlier and update the launcher if needed.